XA transaction support is limited to the

 currently this is true only for

-RESUME clauses are not supported.
+RESUME clauses are recognized but have no

 SUSPEND [FOR MIGRATE]